vegaprotocol/specs/protocol/0014-ORDT-order_types.md

 - GFA Stop orders submitted are rejected. (<a name="0014-ORDT-077" href="#0014-ORDT-077">0014-ORDT-077</a>)
 - Stop orders once triggered can not be cancelled. (<a name="0014-ORDT-078" href="#0014-ORDT-078">0014-ORDT-078</a>)
 - If a stop order is placed with a position_fraction equal to 0 the order should be rejected. (<a name="0014-ORDT-139" href="#0014-ORDT-139">0014-ORDT-139</a>)
+- A party with a long position cannot enter a buy stop order, and a party witha  short position cannot enter a sell stop order (<a name="0014-ORDT-137" href="#0014-ORDT-137">0014-ORDT-137</a>)

 ## Stop Orders - Snapshots